astrojs/astrojs/README.md

       |----specs/

 ### generating a new class
-Javascript is a prototype-based language.
-However a class-like structure can be emulated using particular development patterns.
+Javascript is a prototype-based language, however a class-like structure can be emulated using particular development patterns.
 Use of this modules means that the developer is adopting a module pattern for library development.
 Executing

     astrojs new [class name]